Phineas and Ferb the Movie: Candace Against the Universe: Release

+Phineas and Ferb the Movie: Candace Against the Universe was released on August 28, 2020, exclusively on Disney+.
+A day earlier, on August 27, 2020, the film premiered exclusively to D23 Gold Members.
+It later made its linear premiere on Disney Channel in the United States on April 8, 2023, and on Disney XD on April 24, 2023.

 Reception

 Audience viewership

 According to ScreenEngine/ASI, Phineas and Ferb the Movie: Candace Against the Universe was the 5th-most-watched straight-to-streaming title of 2020, as of November 2020.